-LFGSM offers many of its classes in person, either at the LFGSM campus or onsite at our corporate partner locations.
+LFGSM offers a limited number of its classes in person, either at the LFGSM campus or on-site at our corporate partner locations.
 These classes use active learning techniques to engage students in a traditional classroom setting.
 Students complete assignments between the class sessions and submit them via Canvas, the school's Learning Management System.